fabinhoizzy/fabinhoizzy/README.md

 ### Hi there 👋

-Sou o Fábio, no momento estudando PHP/Frameworks, e também a procura de uma oportunidade de emprego desenvolvedor Jr.
+Sou o Fábio, no momento estudando PHP/Frameworks, e também a procura de uma oportunidade de emprego como Desenvolvedor Jr.

 <!--
 **fabinhoizzy/fabinhoizzy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.